 How to avoid aquaplaning

-The single most important trick to avoiding aquaplaning is to slow down and match your speed to the conditions.
-This doesn't just mean rigidly following the speed limit, but actually being prepared to drive a lot slower than the posted limit if there's simply too much water on the road for your tyres to cope.
-Aquaplaning is especially likely on the motorway where traffic tends to move quite fast, so stay calm and don't feel rushed to match the speeds others are travelling at if you think it isn't safe.
+The most important trick to avoiding aquaplaning is to slow down to an appropriate speed for the conditions.
+This could mean driving a lot slower than the posted speed limit if there's simply too much water on the road for your tyres to cope.
+Aquaplaning is especially likely on the motorway where traffic moves fast.
+Stay calm and don't try to match the speed of other cars if you think it isn't safe.

 You should also take extra care to watch the road ahead of you in wet conditions.
 Spotting a large puddle in advance gives you more time to react and to adjust your driving if needed.
-You should leave even more space between you and other motorists, too, to give you more room to avoid any dangers caused by aquaplaning.
+You should leave even more space between you and other motorists, too, so you have more room to avoid any dangers caused by aquaplaning.

-For many safety reasons beyond just avoiding aquaplaning, you should keep on top of your vehicle's maintenance – servicing it in line with manufacturer intervals and making any running repairs needed to keep it working properly.
+For many safety reasons beyond just aquaplaning, you should keep on top of your vehicle's maintenance.
+That means servicing in line with scheduled intervals and making any repairs needed to keep it working properly.
 That's especially true for tyres, which must have at least 1.6mm of tread depth across the middle three quarters of the tyres surface.
-If they don't, you run the risk of a fine, three penalty points or, in the worst case scenario, an accident.
+If they don't, you run the risk of a fine, three penalty points, or even an accident.

 What should I do if my car starts aquaplaning?

-If your car does end up aquaplaning, you'll want to stay calm and be very gentle with your steering wheel and pedals to bring it back under control.
-First, hold your wheel straight and gently take your foot off the accelerator – if you have the cruise control turned on, make sure you turn it off.
+If your car starts aquaplaning, stay calm and be very gentle with your steering wheel and pedals to bring it back under control.
+First, hold your wheel straight and gently take your foot off the accelerator – if you have the cruise control turned on, make sure to turn it off.
 Avoid braking while your car is actually aquaplaning, as this can lead to a skid as the wheels suddenly regain traction.

 After easing off the accelerator, your car will slow to a point where the wheels grip the road again.
 When this happens, you can then gently begin easing onto the brake pedal to slow yourself to a safe speed.
 Again, be sure to avoid stamping on the pedal harshly as this will upset your car's balance and might lead to a loss of control.